nshk28/nshk28/README.md

 ### Heyy there👋!
-I am a full-stack developer and a blockchain enthusiast!
+I am a Full-Stack Developer and a Blockchain Enthusiast!

 <!--
 **nshk28/nshk28** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.